jsnli/Samira/README.md

 npm run tauri build
 ```

-On arch based distributions, a bundling error may occur due to Tauri and linuxdeploy using the wrong `strip` binary.
+On Arch based distributions, a bundling error may occur due to Tauri and linuxdeploy using the wrong `strip` binary.
 A workaround is available:
 ```
 NO_STRIP=true npm run tauri build
 ```

 ## Contributing
 Like its predecessors, Samira is open source and open to contributions.
-Documentation will follow in the near future, for now please feel free to ask questions and open issues.
+Documentation will follow in the near future.
+Please feel free to ask questions, open pull requests, and raise issues.